Skip to main content

 The US has announced tariffs on imports from Australia and trade partners globally.

-The US has imposed a 10 per cent baseline tariff on most imported goods, effective 9 April 2025.
-Most goods originating in Australia are subject to this tariff on import into the US.
+Effective 9 April 2025, most goods originating in Australia are subject to a 10 per cent ‘reciprocal’ tariff on import into the US.
 Some goods are subject to a higher tariff rate, while others are exempt.

 The US suspended the de minimis exemption for all low-value imports to the US from 29 August 2025.
 As a result, all goods valued at US$800 or less are subject to country-specific tariff rates.